JaeyeonG1/JaeyeonG1/README.md

 👀 I’m interested in Android

-🌱 I’m currently learning Android and DeepLearning
+🌱 I’m currently learning Android

 📫 How to reach me
 chlwodud2@naver.com